 2205 Old Mexico Road, High Island, TX 77623

 The Rookery at Smith Oaks Sanctuary is open 365 days a year, dawn to dusk.
 The Winnie Street entrance is through a pedestrian turnstile gate.
 Visitors should use the pedestrian turnstile -- the trail swing gate which is next to the turnstile is only open for work vehicle access.
 The Winnie Street entrance does not allow for bus turnaround; buses or large vehicles will need to drive in and back out.
-The Old Mexico Road entrance is open February 15 – June 15 and weekends in the fall: September 15 - October 15.
+The Old Mexico Road entrance is open daily during spring migration and on weekends the rest of the year.

 Houston Audubon surveys the rookery weekly and posts the results on eBird.

 Visit Texas eBird to find out what's being reported.
 Smith Oaks Bird Sanctuary is an eBird Hotspot.